mhx/dwarfs/doc/mkdwarfs.md

     to the number of processors available on your system.
 Use this option if you want to limit the resources used by `mkdwarfs`.

-  * `-M`, `--max-scanner-workers=`*value*:
-    Maximum number of worker threads used for building the filesystem.
-This defaults to the number of processors available on your system, but the number of active workers will be automatically adjusted based on load.
-    With fast SSDs, scanning multiple files is probably fine, but with older spinning disks, having less concurrency can improve overall speed.

   * `-L`, `--memory-limit=`*value*:
     Approximately how much memory you want `mkdwarfs` to use during filesystem creation.
 Note that currently this will only affect the block manager